itumejia/Dogbook/README.md

 2. Login using username and password
 3. See a timeline feed with posts of other dogs
 4. See a detail screen of a post when it is clicked.
-5. See a detail screen of a user (dog profile) when the username is clicked in a post
-12. A map with _Dogs nearby_
+5. A map with _Dogs nearby_
-13. Pinch to scale a photo in timeline
-14. User can compose a new post
+6. User can compose a new post
+7. A ViewPager in the main activity to change the tabs by swiping horizontally
+8. Pull to refresh gesture/animation
+9. Animation when going from Login/Register to the main activity
+10. The posts in the map will be fetched from the database according to the currently visible map´s area

 **Optional Nice-to-have Stories**

+11. See a user detail screen of the curren user
+12. See a detail screen of a user (dog profile) when the username is clicked in a post
-6. Like posts
+13. Like posts
-7. Comment on posts
+14. Comment on posts
+15. Load comments on the Post details view
-8. Follow other accounts
+16. Follow other accounts
-9. Specific timeline feed only for followed accounts
+17. Specific timeline feed only for followed accounts
-10. Login and registerusing Facebook SDK
+18. Login and registerusing Facebook SDK
-11. Share posts to Facebook with SDK
+19. Share posts to Facebook with SDK
+20. Pinch to scale a photo in timeline
-15. DMs functionality
+21. DMs functionality
-16. Improve horizontal orientation layout
+22. Improve horizontal orientation layout
-17. Infinite scrolling
+23. Infinite scrolling
+24. The map will cluster the markers when zooming out

 ### 2. Screen Archetypes

-* Welcome Screen (select to login or register)
 * Login screen
-   * 2. Login using username and password
+   * Login using username and password
-   * 10. Login and register using Facebook SDK
+   * Login and register using Facebook SDK
 * Register Screen
-   * 1. Set up a new account dedicated to a dog.
+   * Set up a new account dedicated to a dog.
-   * 10. Login and register using Facebook SDK
+   * Login and register using Facebook SDK
 * Main feed
-   * 3. See a timeline feed with posts of other dogs
+   * See a timeline feed with posts of other dogs
-   * 6. Like posts
+   * Like posts
-   * 13. Pinch to scale a photo in timeline
+   * Pinch to scale a photo in timeline
 * Profile Details
-   * 5. See a detail screen of a user (dog profile) when the username is clicked in a post
+   * See a detail screen of a user (dog profile) when the username is clicked in a post
-   * 8. Follow other accounts
+   * Follow other accounts
 * Post Details
-   * 4. See a detail screen of a post when it is clicked.
+   * See a detail screen of a post when it is clicked.
-   * 6. Like posts
+   * Like posts
-   * 7. Comment on posts
+   * Comment on posts
-   * 11. Share posts to Facebook with SDK
+   * Share posts to Facebook with SDK
 * Map of Dogs Nearby
-   * 12. A map with _Dogs nearby_
+   * A map with _Dogs nearby_

 * Only followed users feed (Optional)
-   * 9. Specific timeline feed only for followed accounts
+   * Specific timeline feed only for followed accounts